tientai2203/Generate_DGA_Data/README.md

 # Generate_DGA_Data
-This is a project to generate DGA (Domain Generate Algorithms) data according to Dirichlet distribution
+This is a project to generate DGA (Domain Generate Algorithms) data according to Dirichlet